peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Adds a new object to the end of this array.
 (Used to throw ArgumentNullException on a null reference, but now converts the null reference to CBORObject.Null, for convenience with the Object overload of this method).

 NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the  `CBORObject.FromCBORObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.
+To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.

 The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
 Note the chaining behavior made possible by this method.

     CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False)
                 .Add(CBORObject.FromObject(5)) .Add(CBORObject.FromObject("text
-                string")) .Add(CBORObject.FromCBORObjectAndTag(9999, 1));
+                string")) .Add(CBORObject.FromObjectAndTag(9999, 1));

  .